vmware-archive/vmaccel/README.md

 Address indirection across resources could burden the fabric with residency requests.
-Furthermore, virtual address indirection across resources requires an MMU that can map addresses to a server's resources when executing an operation on the host.
-Since the virtual address space is different between a client and server, and operations are remoted in user-space, virtual address indirection encoded into resources is not supported (e.g. a linked list walking mechanism accross resources).
+Furthermore, virtual address indirection across resources requires an MMU that can map addresses to a server's resources when executing an operation on the server's host.
+Since the virtual address space for a client is different than the server's virtual addres space and operations are remoted in user-space, virtual address indirection encoded into resources is not supported (e.g. for an algorithm that walks a linked list that is distributed across multiple resources).

 ### Auto-generated Files
 1. Auto-generated files are placed in build/gen